 As a busy parent, I know it’s hard to find time to relax or learn more about practicing self-care techniques.
 However, as a wife, mother, and educator myself, I have found the practice of self-care to be an essential part of living a healthy life.
 Taking the time to learn how to do it, and incorporate those practices, has made an enormous impact on my life.

-The practice of mindfulness has taught me how to slow down and become more aware of what I am doing and how I am feeling in any given moment.
-This in turn lends itself to carving out more time for self-care, because I’m able to see how busy I’ve become, where I need to make adjustments, and how important it is for me to take a break from mothering my children.
+The practice of mindfulness has taught me how to slow down and become more aware of what I am doing and how I feel in any given moment.
+This, in turn, lends itself to carving out more time for self-care because I’m able to see how busy I’ve become, where I need to make adjustments, and how important it is for me to take a break from mothering my children.

-Mindful living can reap benefits that range from better night’s sleeps to reduced anxiety to lowered blood pressure to healthier and happier relationships with others.
-Read below for seven steps that will guide you through a day of loving self care.
+Mindful living can reap benefits ranging from better night’s sleep to reduced anxiety to lowered blood pressure to healthier and happier relationships with others.
+Read below for seven steps that will guide you through a day of loving self-care.

 Practicing Self-Care in Seven Steps

 The most important step of learning how to practice self-care is by making it a priority in your schedule.
 Make a date with yourself and clear the calendar for that time.
 Whether it’s one hour or eight, making time for yourself is important.

 To practice self-care, you must get someone else to watch those kiddos for a while!
 Set up care for your child(ren) a few days in advance.
 If you’d like to find free childcare, ask your spouse, a family member, or a friend to watch your child.
 You can also see if another mom/parent is willing to do a childcare swap (i.e., you watch their little one for a few hours, and in exchange, they will babysit your child on another day).
 You can also go with paid childcare by hiring a babysitter or enrolling your child in daycare.
 Some cities now have “drop-in” daycare options, as well.